Mission and Values

 The mission of the Department of Psychology and Neuroscience is to engage in psychological research and scholarship of the highest quality and to provide excellent teaching and service, informed and enhanced by our efforts to discover, synthesize, and transmit knowledge.

-This mission has four important components:
+This mission has five important components:

-At the core of our mission is a strong commitment to be the driving force in emerging areas for psychology and innovative connections with other disciplines, as represented in our involvement with the Biomedical Research Imaging Center, Neuroscience Center, Bowles Center for Alcohol Studies, Lineberger Cancer Center, Center for Developmental Science, School of Dentistry, Frank Porter Graham Child Development Institute, and the Carolina Institute for Developmental Disabilities, among others.
+At the core of our mission is a strong commitment to be the driving force in emerging areas for psychology and neuroscience and innovative connections with other disciplines, as represented in our involvement with the Biomedical Research Imaging Center, Neuroscience Center, Bowles Center for Alcohol Studies, Lineberger Cancer Center, Center for Developmental Science, School of Dentistry, Frank Porter Graham Child Development Institute, and the Carolina Institute for Developmental Disabilities, among others.

 Our Ph.D. program in Psychology is designed to provide students with the knowledge, skills, and judgement needed to become active contributors at the highest-level to research, teach, and provide public and professional service in the community.
-The doctoral degree qualifies our graduates to become faculty members, researchers, licensed clinical psychologists, or policy-makers and administrators in fields related to psychology.
+The doctoral degree qualifies our graduates to become faculty members, researchers, licensed clinical psychologists, or policymakers and administrators in fields related to psychology.
 We offer the doctoral degree with training in six sub-fields: Behavioral and Integrative Neuroscience, Clinical Psychology, Cognitive Psychology, Developmental Psychology, Quantitative Psychology, and Social Psychology.